devtron-labs/devtron/docs/setup/getting-started/why-devtron.md

 # Why Devtron?

+Kubernetes is an open-source container orchestration tool that enables administrators to seamlessly deploy, manage and scale containerized apps in a wide variety of production environments.
+It works on a wide variety of platforms and cloud deployment models.
+By organizing apps into a cluster of containers that run on virtualized host operating systems, Kubernetes enables businesses to manage IT workloads efficiently.

-Kubernetes is one of the most popular open source projects in the world, and it has helped to change how software is managed.
-In the process, however, it has also introduced a lot of new complexities for developers and systems administrators alike.
+In the process, however, Kubernetes has also introduced a lot of new complexities for developers and systems administrators alike.

-To improve the usage of Kubernetes, several tools are need to be integrated.
+To improve the usage of Kubernetes, several tools are needed to be integrated.
 But using these tools at the same time, however, is cumbersome and complex.
-These tools do not communicate with one another to manage different aspects of the application lifecycle, such as CI, CD, security, cost, observability, and stabilization.
+These tools do not communicate with one another to manage different aspects of the application lifecycle, such as CI/CD, security, cost, observability, and stabilization.

 This is where **Devtron** comes into the picture!